Yi Jian Mei (song): Internet popularity

-In January 2020, an original video was posted on the video sharing application Kuaishou by Beijing-based actor/director Zhang Aiqin (張愛欽), who filmed himself singing the verse "Xuěhuā piāopiāo běi fēng xiāoxiāo", somewhat off-tune while walking alone in a park covered by heavy snow.
+In January 2020, an original video was posted on the video sharing application Kuaishou by Beijing-based actor/director Zhang Aiqin, who filmed himself singing the verse "Xuěhuā piāopiāo běi fēng xiāoxiāo", somewhat off-tune while walking alone in a park covered by heavy snow.
 Zhang is known for having a bald and oddly egg-shaped head, which has gained him the nickname "Eggman" or "Duck Egg".
 His username on Kuaishou is "Brother Egg" (蛋哥 (Dàn Gē)).

 In May, the song reached international audiences and became a meme on the video sharing app TikTok.
 This propelled the song to the top spots on the Spotify Viral 50 chart in countries like Norway, Sweden, Finland, and New Zealand.

 The popularity of the internet meme caused official versions of "Yi Jian Mei" on music streaming services like YouTube Music to change the name of the song to include the now-famous verse following the official name.

 Fei, who retired in November 2019, stated that he was both flattered and honored by the song's sudden international popularity, but also emphasized that he had already retired and would not return to the Mandopop scene.